 The five coolest places to stay in South Africa

-South Africa has it all.
-Mind-blowing landscapes, world-class beaches, contemporary cities and some of Africa’s most wildlife-rich reserves.
-It can also boast its fair share of cool and quirky hotels, camps and lodges.
+South Africa has it all: mind-blowing landscapes, world-class beaches, contemporary cities and some of Africa’s most wildlife-rich reserves.
+It also boasts its fair share of cool and quirky hotels, camps and lodges

 To help give you a taste of what a South Africa holiday can offer, we’ve rounded up five of our favourite places to stay.